MiloMargolis/ai-leasing-agent-website/README.md

 - Tiered based on # of listings or agents

 ### Inspiration
-Having had the opportunity to connect with the founders of both of these incredible companies, we’ve learned a lot from how they’re approaching automation in the trades and in real estate.
+We've had the opportunity to connect with the founders of both of these incredible companies, we’ve learned a lot from how they’re approaching automation in the trades and in real estate.
 - [Revin.ai](https://www.revin.ai/)
 - [ModernRealty.io](https://www.modernrealty.io/)